irtiza7/PassGen/README.md

 **TODO:**
 1. Would still like to encrypt the passwords for an extra layer of protection.
 2. Want to add a GUI so the app can be used without typing commands and so on.
-3. Want to add a feature to query database with only Account Type.